Important Procedures & Information

 Access your DegreeWorks audit

 Use your DegreeWorks audit to check your progress in completing your general education requirements (either LERs or GCRs depending on your catalogue year).
-If your catalogue year is prior to 2017-18, please check with your major or minor advisor or department chair for an update on outstanding requirements.
+If your catalogue year is prior to 2017-18, please check with your major or minor advisor or department chair for an update on outstanding major and minor requirements.
 Those working from the 2017-18, and beyond, catalogue year may use the DegreeWorks audit to view outstanding major and minor requirements.
 Use this link to the DegreeWorks page for instructions for accessing and understanding your DegreeWorks audit.

-In case your primary selections are closed at the time of registration, alternate courses should be selected .
+In case your primary selections are closed at the time of registration, alternate courses should be selected.

-Drop and Withdrawal Deadlines
+Drop & Withdrawal Deadlines

 The last day a student may drop a semester course without a withdrawal appearing on the transcript is the ninth day of classes.
 If a student drops a class after this time, the student will receive a grade of “W”.
 The last day to withdraw from a course is the end of the tenth week.
-Deadlines for half-semester courses are in proportion to their seven week length.
+Deadlines for half-semester courses are in proportion to their seven-week length.
 Check the Important Dates for Students calendar for exact dates.

 Final Experience/Exam Schedule

 The finals schedule is posted on the Records and Registration website by the start date of the semester.
 Look for the Final Exam/Experience Schedule on the Registrar’s website

 Internships (or Off-Campus Independent Work)